Inter Miami CF Stadium

-Chase Stadium (Note: Formerly Inter Miami CF Stadium and DRV PNK Stadium) is a soccer-specific stadium in Fort Lauderdale, Florida, United States.
-Built on the site of the former Lockhart Stadium, the 21,550-seat stadium is the home pitch of Inter Miami CF of Major League Soccer (MLS) and its MLS Next Pro reserve side Inter Miami CF II.
-Chase Stadium opened in 2020 as an interim venue for Inter Miami CF until the completion of the Miami Freedom Park stadium in 2026.
+Inter Miami CF Stadium is a soccer-specific stadium in Fort Lauderdale, Florida, United States.
+Built on the site of the former Lockhart Stadium, the 21,550-seat stadium is the home pitch of MLS Next Pro side Inter Miami CF II.
+The stadium opened in 2020 as an interim venue for Inter Miami CF until the completion of Nu Stadium in 2026.

 The stadium is the primary headquarters for the team and its youth academy, in addition to further training grounds.

 History

 The Fort Lauderdale Strikers announced in 2016 that they were moving out of Lockhart Stadium, after which the stadium fell into a state of disrepair.
 In January 2019, Major League Soccer expansion team Inter Miami CF announced its intentions to pursue the Lockhart Stadium site to serve as the club's training ground for its first team, youth academy, and then-future USL League One (USL1) team Fort Lauderdale CF. The Fort Lauderdale city council unanimously approved Inter Miami's bid for the Lockhart Stadium site in March 2019.
 In April, the Fort Lauderdale City Commission gave approval to Inter Miami to begin the demolition process.

 On July 9, 2019, the Fort Lauderdale City Commission unanimously approved a 50-year lease agreement for the Lockhart Stadium site with Inter Miami; under the terms of the agreement, the city of Fort Lauderdale will retain ownership of the property while Inter Miami will be responsible for the construction, operation, and maintenance of the new facilities.
 The stadium is intended to be an interim facility for Inter Miami CF until the completion of the Miami Freedom Park stadium in Miami in 2026; the expansion franchise was granted on the condition that a stadium eventually be built in Miami.

 On November 13, 2019, Inter Miami CF announced that the club's inaugural home match would be scheduled for March 14, 2020, against the LA Galaxy.
 Due to the COVID-19 pandemic, the MLS season was paused.
 Fort Lauderdale CF therefore played the first match of the new stadium, a 0–2 loss to Greenville Triumph SC.
 Inter Miami CF would not play home matches until August 22, 2020, when they beat their in-state rival Orlando City SC 3–2 in the first MLS match at the stadium.

 On April 8, 2021, it was reported that Inter Miami CF had reached a naming rights agreement with Fort Lauderdale-based car retailer AutoNation; the agreement was officially announced the next day.
 The stadium was branded as DRV PNK Stadium, a tie-in with AutoNation's breast cancer awareness campaign (with pink also being one of Inter Miami's main kit colors).

-On February 20, 2024, the day before Inter Miami CF's opening match of the 2024 regular season, the team announced a multi-year naming rights partnership with JPMorgan Chase.
-The stadium was rebranded as Chase Stadium effective immediately.
+On February 20, 2024, the day before Inter Miami CF's opening match of the 2024 regular season, the team announced a new naming rights deal with JPMorgan Chase, renaming the stadium to Chase Stadium.

+Following the 2025 season, and with the team's move to Nu Stadium in Miami, the stadium reverted to its original name, Inter Miami CF Stadium.